portugueslab/sashimi/README.md

 height="190"
 width="270"></a>

-<br/>SLiM is a user-friendly software for efficient control of digital scanned light sheet microscopes (DSLMs).
+<br/>Sashimi is a user-friendly software for efficient control of digital scanned light sheet microscopes (DSLMs).
 It was developed by members of the [PortuguesLab](http://www.portugueslab.com/) at the Technical University of Munich and Max Planck Institute of Neurobiology.
-SLiM relies on the fast, multidimensional [Napari viewer](https://github.com/napari/napari) and is powered by [numba](https://github.com/numba/numba) for increased efficiency.
+Sashimi relies on the fast, multidimensional [Napari viewer](https://github.com/napari/napari) and is powered by [numba](https://github.com/numba/numba) for increased efficiency.

 Hardware is controlled through [pyvisa](https://github.com/pyvisa/pyvisa) for serial communication and